eiffel-community/eiffel-intelligence/wiki/markdown/merge-resolver-rules.md

     "MergeResolverRules" : "{level2:{event_id: %IdentifyRules%}}"

-will result after replacing the marker by EI in rule:
+This rule will be interpreted by Eiffel Intelligence which replaces the marker %IdentifyRules% with a processed value, resulting in the following rule:

     {level2:{event_id: someLevelId}}